Check Out the Summer Reports and Data Dashboards from Spring 2022!

 Because this survey directly addresses issues that can impact policies and strategic planning, it is imperative that you make your views known.
 Mason invested in this partnership with Harvard COACHE because we will continue to use the information to strengthen faculty well-being and success.
 We have to understand how you view your work lives here at Mason.
 Moreover, we cannot meet our institutional goals and aspirations for student success without continuing to support and invest in you – our faculty.

 Survey Administration and Data

 COACHE collects data confidentially, only using identities to send reminders to non-respondents, which are not revealed to Mason.
-Data was analyzed by the COACHE team at Harvard, and the Mason COACHE Leadership Team received the institutional summary report with aggregate findings in summer 2019.
+The COACHE team at Harvard analyzes the data and provides our COACHE LT with a Preview Report.
 The Office of Institutional Effectiveness and Planning (OIEP) leadership are data administrators for this project at Mason and received the data in de-identified form.
 These records are held in OIEP and no one in a supervisory or evaluative capacity has access to individual responses.
 OIEP leadership can do analysis of the individual-level data, but only aggregate results are shared with administrators and faculty, and only when there is a sufficient number (at least five) of responses to protect the anonymity of respondents.
 The de-identified data could be used for future research without additional consent from participants.
 For information on Mason IRB credentials, please reference IRBNet: 1364078-1.

 COACHE Leadership Team Roster